mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-component.md

 ![{{ site.baseurl }}/images/ghpython-rename-input.png]({{ site.baseurl }}/images/ghpython-rename-input.png){: .img-center width="35%"}

 Please note that the names of the parameters must follow [Python identifier naming](https://docs.python.org/2/reference/lexical_analysis.html#identifiers) .
-Just make sure that these names are reflective of what the parameter is and also it should not contain white spaces or special characters.
+Just make sure that these names are reflective of what the parameter is, and that they also do not contain white spaces or special characters.

 The inputs will show up in the GhPython editor as global variables.
-For instance here is a simple definition:
+For instance, here is a simple definition:

 ![{{ site.baseurl }}/images/ghpython-input.png]({{ site.baseurl }}/images/ghpython-input.png){: .img-center width="80%"}